 Quentin falls back on the great traditions of Men in Sheds: he wipes the thing with newspaper, considers poking it with ‘a screwdriver or a piece of wire’ and eventually uses a hexagonal spanner to remove the plug, all the time with no earthly idea of what he is doing, hating his own ignorance (and presumably hating the fact that it is taking him so long to make the lawnmower come to life at all, while the lawn remains unmowed), but situating that hatred in the object.
 In other words, he blames the lawnmower for the fact that it won’t work, rather than reflecting on his own lack of knowledge and making a note to remedy this in the future (ideally, before his next attempt to mow the lawn).
-Notice that, while I haven’t yet related any of these ideas to sexual relationships, this whole episode is rooted in Quentin’s masculinity (or lack of it; note that he is reduced to fruitlessly putting it under the grill, a Woman’s Tool).
+Notice that, while I haven’t yet related any of these ideas to sexual relationships, this whole episode is rooted in Quentin’s masculinity (or lack of it; note that he is reduced to fruitlessly taking the offending plug into his wife’s domain (the kitchen) and putting it under the grill).

 Adulthood, in other words, was something I could not wait for because being a grown-up means taking responsibility for all your decisions.
 Secondly, I was also pretty sure that being a grown-up meant, in some sense, being concomitantly more capable.
 I therefore looked to people who were already grown-ups for ideas of what being a competent adult might look like.
 It may seem that I have wandered away from Pirsig’s novel, but no: